Election, Salvation and the Human Heart

 In free-will salvation, it essentially has Jesus saying, “I’ve done My part, now it’s up to you to do the rest.”
 That’s the true picture we have with this type of understanding regarding the doctrine of election and the means of salvation.
 It’s a position that is at odds with the grace of God and the totality of Christ’s provision for us.
 He either did it all for us, or our salvation ultimately depends on our own sin-infected heart to make the right decision.
 The older I get and the more I learn, the more aware I become of how one-sided the grace of God really is.

-When we realize that God chose each of us for salvation (Eph 1:4 Ro 8:29-30; 1 Cor 1:26-31), that it was God Himself who called us to His Son (Jn 6:37,44), who “gifted’ or “graced” us the very faith we needed (Eph 2:8; Acts 18:27; Jn 6:45,64-65), then it completely humbles us—because such an understanding leaves no opportunity or temptation for boasting.
+When we realize that God chose each one of us for salvation (Eph 1:4 Ro 8:29-30; 1 Cor 1:26-31), that it was God Himself who called us to His Son (Jn 6:37,44), who “gifted’ or “graced” us the very faith we needed (Eph 2:8; Acts 18:27; Jn 6:45,64-65), then it completely humbles us—because such an understanding leaves no opportunity or temptation for boasting.
 The very possibility is eliminated.
 Not only that, but when we realize that our salvation is completely by God’s grace alone, then it gives us a type of humility and compassion for the lost we wouldn’t have if we believed that it was the will of our own heart that produced our faith in Christ.

 Back To Top